joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 Depending on the size of the environment, it is best to start with one subscription for Production resources _(most resources can be moved across subscriptions)_ and add additional subscriptions where/as needed.

-Each subscription is also managed by resource quotas, for example, if you were setting up a reasonably large Azure Virtual Desktop farm, you may have the session hosts in another subscription to prevent any issues creating Virtual Machines on another subscription.
+Each subscription is also managed by resource quotas; for example, if you were setting up a reasonably large Azure Virtual Desktop farm, you may have the session hosts in another subscription to prevent any issues creating Virtual Machines on another subscription.

 ## Resource Groups

 A [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal?WT.mc_id=AZ-MVP-5004796#what-is-a-resource-group "What is a resource group") is a container that holds related resources for an Azure solution.

-The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
+The resource group can include all the resources for the solution or only those resources that you want to manage as a group.
 You decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.

 Generally, add resources that share the same lifecycle to the same resource group so you can easily deploy, update, and delete them as a group.

 A Resource Group should be created for each application separately, it is also recommended to separate Production and Development resources into separate resource groups.

-Resource Groups also allow you to enable Locks, to prevent anyone from deleting or modifying the resources, this is extremely useful when working with infrastructure resources, such as Networks.
+Resource Groups also allow you to enable Locks, to prevent anyone from deleting or modifying the resources; this is extremely useful when working with infrastructure resources, such as Networks.

 | Environment | Application Name | Azure Region | Azure Service | Example Name |
 | --- | --- | --- | --- | --- |